- Webhook events

 You can use webhooks to:

-- Integrate with Twilio to receive SMS alerts every time an issue is created for a specific project or group in GitLab.
+- Integrate with Twilio to receive SMS alerts every time an issue is created for a project or group in GitLab.

-- Assign labels automatically to merge requests.
+- Assign labels to merge requests automatically.

 GitLab.com enforces webhook limits, including:

-- The number of webhook calls per minute
+- Number of webhook calls per minute.

 Group webhooks